wp-plugins/wp-google-map-plugin/readme.txt

 * Display physical maps based on terrain information
 * Apply any type of marker customization on Google map infowindows
 * Display traffic real time conditions and overlays using Traffic Layers
-* Allows to add weather forecasts using Weather Layers
 * Add bicycle path information to your maps using the Bicycling Layer
 * Display physical maps based on terrain information
 * Apply any type of marker customization on Google map infowindows